aklivity/zilla-docs/src/reference/config/bindings/http/server.md

 > `array` of `string`

 Allowed request origins.
+Omission of this property is considered allow all `*`.

 #### allow.methods

 > `array` of `string`

 Allowed request methods.
+Omission of this property is considered allow all `*`.

 #### allow.headers

 > `array` of `string`

 Allowed request headers.
+Omission of this property is considered allow all `*`.

 #### allow.credentials